Boston Book Festival Announces 2014 ‘One City One Story’ Pick

 Haigh, a New York Times-bestselling author, has had her work appear in The Virginia Quarterly Review, Good Housekeeping, The Best American Short Stories, and other publications.
 She has written four novels: Baker Towers, The Condition, Faith, and Mrs. Kimble.
 This year, Haigh received the PEN/New England Award for her short story anthology News from Heaven.

 About 30,000 copies of Haigh’s “Sublimation” will be printed and distributed for free starting in September.
-Keep an eye out for them at BPL branches, some MBTA stations, and other public events.
+Keep an eye out for them at BPL branches (where pre-BBF discussions will take place), some MBTA stations, and other public events.
 In addition, copies will also be at Dunkin’ Donuts locations and will be distributed via Zipcar—both are supporters of 1C1S.

 And of course, as usual, the story will also be available for free download at bostonbookfestival.org, where you’ll find Haigh’s story translated into several languages.